Shea McGee on What Her Typical Day Looks Like

-I go to work from 9:30 a.m. to 2:30 p.m.
-Most of that day is meetings.
-I meet with all our designers who manage communications on the projects, but my role is creative director—so I take a rolling chair and scoot from designer to designer, going through each project.
-Our e-commerce business is a huge side of our company, and I work on photo shoot concepts, new product development, marketing campaigns…anything that has a visual aspect, I’m involved with.
+I’m at work from 9:30 a.m. to 2:30 p.m.
+Most of that time is spent in meetings with our designers who manage communications on the projects, but my role is creative director, so I take a rolling chair and scoot from designer to designer.
+Our e-commerce business is a huge part of our company; I work on photo shoot concepts, new product development, marketing campaigns…anything that has a visual aspect.
 Photo shoots are my favorite days.

-How do you juggle a full-time job with being a parent?
+How do you juggle all that with being a parent?

 What advice would you give people in the industry about harnessing the power of social media?

-Really work hard to find your own aesthetic.
-I follow people who have 1,200 or 2,000 followers—they’re just getting started, but they have a really clear sense of their personal style.
+Work hard to find your own aesthetic.
+I follow people who have 1,200 or 2,000 followers—they’re just getting started—but they have a really clear sense of their personal style.
 That’s fun to watch.
 No one else can do you.

 I look at a portfolio before I look at someone’s résumé.
 I want to see how they’re mixing patterns and furniture pieces; I want to see their sense of style and that they understand the Studio McGee vision.
 Then I go into their work experience and drawings to make sure they understand the technical side of things.

-Yes and no. Having a degree sets you up to really understand the technical aspects of what you do, but it’s not impossible to learn those things.
-You need to know CAD or Revit or some kind of program that helps you communicate with builders—these are things you can learn, but school doesn’t teach style.
+It’s not impossible to learn those things as you go.
 If someone comes in with really good style and they’re willing to put in the work to learn the programs, I don’t think a degree is necessary.

-What would you tell someone trying to break into the design industry now?
+What would you tell someone who is trying to break into the design industry?

-You just need to start doing it.
 You’re not going to have hundreds of thousands of followers, a full client roster, and your pick of the litter of high-end homes with huge furniture budgets right away.
-You work your way up to that.
-Just get going so you can take baby steps to where you want to go.
+Just get going; take baby steps.